-• view a video presentation on Hiroshima and Nagasaki, the Enola Gay, etc.; read and study Sadako's Paper Cranes; listen to a presentation from a Holocaust survivor, or watch a video on the Holocaust, e.g., Genocide; then stage a debate on one of the following issues: a) The use of weapons of destruction such as the atomic bomb can never be justified. b) The creation of nuclear weapons has improved the prospects of world peace. c) Canada could have done more to prevent atrocities such as the Holocaust.
-(Refer to page 103 of this guide for a debate evaluation form).
+- view a video presentation on Hiroshima and Nagasaki, the Enola Gay, etc.; read and study Sadako's Paper Cranes; listen to a presentation from a Holocaust survivor, or watch a video on the Holocaust (e.g., Genocide) then stage a debate on one of the following issues: - a) The use of weapons of destruction such as the atomic bomb can never be justified. - b) The creation of nuclear weapons has improved the prospects of world peace. - c) Canada could have done more to prevent atrocities such as the Holocaust. - (Refer to page 103 of this guide for a debate evaluation form.)

-• classify key changes after the second world war as either economic, social or political.
+• classify key changes after the Second World War as either economic, social, or political.

-Classifying Key Events/Conditions

-Conditions/Events Conditions/Events Economic Social Political
+Classifying Key Events/Conditions Conditions/Events Economic (X) Social (X) Political (X)

-• • •

-• research and create a chart showing social programs that existed before and during WWII and which exist today (e.g., family allowance, unemployment insurance, widow's allowance, health care, old age, and Canada pensions.
+research and create a chart showing social programs that existed before WWII, during WWII, and which ones exist today (e.g., family allowance, unemployment insurance, widow's allowance, health care, old age, Canada pensions).
 Explain how attitudes to government funded social programs have changed over the same time period.

-Social Programs

-Before WWII During WWII Today
+Social Programs Before WWII During WWII Today

-Attitudes to government social programs changed
+Attitudes to government social programs changed...